 4) Parallax scrolling effects

 Telling a story with your content as the user scrolls down the page is a great way to engage them.
 Pairing this up with a “parallax scrolling” background effect whereby background elements move over one another to reveal other areas of content and imagery really help to make the user experience of a page much more engaging.
-Check out Rdio’s current homepage below to see a lovely implementation of this technique.

 5) The strategic implementation of call-to-action buttons